unexpectedness/clj-delegate/README.md

 - quoted clojure code as a replacement for the method's existing implementation.
 - the nil or false value

 These matcher/transformer pairs will be used to process the existing methods of the delegate in order to adapt them.
 Whenever a matcher will match a method, the corresponding transformer will be run against it.
-If the transformer is  or returns nil/false, then the method will be removed from the delegate implementation.
+If the transformer is  or returns `nil`/`false`, then the method will be removed from the delegate implementation.
-Not that transformers return clojure quoted code and should return a seq user as body of the adapted method.
+Not that transformers can return a method descriptor clojure quoted code as a seq that will be used as the method's new body.

 Example: